Former Bigg Boss Contestant Rahul Mahajan’s Ex-Wife Dimpy Reacts To His Third Wedding!

 When asked whether the bad memories of Rahul Mahajan still haunt her, she said, "No. I had made peace with it long ago.
 But I have to give the man credit for his courage!"
 When asked why, she answered, "Well, I just know how one broken marriage can affect you and he had two.
 Still, he still believes in the institution.
 That says something about his optimism."

-Dimpy Hopes Rahul’s New Wife Won’t Be Subjected To Domestic Violence
+Dimpy Hopes Rahul’s New Wife Won’t Be Subject To Domestic Violence

 It has to be recalled that both his ex-wives Shweta and Dimpy had accused Rahul of physically abusing them!
 Dimpy hopes Rahul doesn't beat up his new wife.
 She told the entertainment website, "Maybe it won't be/is not like that with her.
 People can change you know.
 For the sake of both, I really hope all that (domestic violence) doesn't happen.
 It's the worst thing one can do to another."